Bonono63/B0N-s-Space-Race-Mod/README.md

 # B0N's Space Race Mod
 A Minecraft Mod used with B0N's Space Race Modpack to make a minecraft-space experience.

-currently the mod has established a dimension, however lots of other work is to be done before it can be declared done.
+There is lots of content planned to be produced in the future.

 features planned to be added can be seen in the projects tab along side other things associated with my work flow.